Consortia: group relief: amount of relief: claimant is company owned by a consortium: claims based on consortium condition 1

 - the proportion of any assets available for distribution by the claimant company to its equity holders on a notional winding-up to which the member is beneficially entitled,

 - the proportion of voting rights in the claimant company directly possessed by the member of the consortium (for claims for accounting periods beginning on or after 12 July 2010).

 The detailed rules on the first three percentages are in CTA10/Part 5/Chapter 6.
 They apply as in CTM81000 onwards, but read any reference to:

 - ‘parent company’ as a reference to ‘member of the consortium’, and

 - ‘subsidiary company’ as a reference to ‘company owned by the consortium’.

-The percentages are based on entitlement and possession in the overlapping period (CTM80225) of the company owned by the consortium and the surrendering company.
-Where any of the percentages has varied in the overlapping period, the average percentage is taken, as in CTM80540.
+The proportions are based on entitlement and possession in the overlapping period (CTM80225) of the company owned by the consortium and the surrendering company.
+Where any of the proportions have varied in the overlapping period, the average proportion is taken, as in CTM80540.